pingcap/docs-cn/tiflash/tiflash-configuration.md

     # capacity: 858993459200           # 800 GiB

 [flash]
-    tidb_status_addr = TiDB status port and address. # Multiple addresses are separated with commas. service_addr = The listening address of TiFlash Raft services and coprocessor services.
+    ## The listening address of TiFlash coprocessor services.
+    service_addr = "0.0.0.0:3930"

     ## Introduced in v7.4.0.
 When the gap between the `applied_index` advanced by the current Raft state machine and the `applied_index` at the last disk spilling exceeds `compact_log_min_gap`, TiFlash executes the `CompactLog` command from TiKV and spills data to disk.
 Increasing this gap might reduce the disk spilling frequency of TiFlash, thus reducing read latency in random write scenarios, but it might also increase memory overhead.
 Decreasing this gap might increase the disk spilling frequency of TiFlash, thus alleviating memory pressure in TiFlash.
 However, at this stage, the disk spilling frequency of TiFlash will not be higher than that of TiKV, even if this gap is set to 0.
     ## It is recommended to keep the default value.